Rabbit-Converter/Rabbit/README.md

 ### Why another converter ?

-When I was writting [ZG2uni](https://github.com/saturngod/ZG2Uni_JS/) , [Parabaik](https://github.com/ngwestar/parabaik) is not opensource.
+When I was writting [ZG2uni](https://github.com/saturngod/ZG2Uni_JS/) , [Parabaik](https://github.com/ngwestar/parabaik) was not opensource.
 At that time, I need to use for [MYSTERY ZILLION](http://www.mysteryzillion.org) for converting the whole database to Unicode.
+So, I wrote ZG2Uni (of course , it has some bugs and some rule missing).

-For Unicode to zawgyi , Parabaik is the GPL license and cannot use in iOS app and Android App.
+For Unicode to zawgyi , ~~Parabaik is the GPL license and cannot use in iOS app and Android App~~ Parabaik is the LGPL license.
 So, decided to write new one with **WTFPL license**.

 > I cannot promise , it's correct 100% after converting.